Landon-Hodges-UTexas/Living/breaths/index.md

 ---

 <ul>
-{% for breath in collections.blog %}
+{% for breath in collections.Breath %}
   <li>
     <a href="{{ breath.url }}">{{ breath.data.title }}</a>
   </li>